Quantized Hall conductance in 3D topological nodal-line semimetals without chiral symmetry

 for $k_x^2+k_y^2<M_0/M_\bot$.
 The constraint on $k_x,k_y$ means the surface states are bounded by the nodal ring, in accordance with the bulk non-trivial topological invariants.

 The above analytical results can be used to identify surface and bulk states.
-In Fig.~\ref{fg:figure1} (c), we calculate numerically the energy spectrum in a slab geometry, including both surface and bulk modes, as shown by the black lines.
+In Fig.~\ref{fg:figure1} (b), we calculate numerically the energy spectrum in a slab geometry, including both surface and bulk modes, as shown by the dark blue lines.
 From our analytical analysis, the topological surface states are located inside the nodal ring, described by Eq.~\eqref{surfacestates}.
 For the surface states, the numerical results agree well with the analytical results (green line), allowing us to distinguish them from the bulk modes.
 Also, the difference between bulk and topological surface states can be viewed in terms of the profile of wavefunctions.
-In Fig.~\ref{fg:figure1} (d), two representative wavefunction profiles are plotted, which show that the surface state (green) is localized near the boundaries along the $z$ direction while the bulk state (orange) is extended.
+In the inset of Fig.~\ref{fg:figure1} (b), two typical wavefunction profiles are plotted, which show that the surface state (green) is localized near the boundaries along the $z$ direction while the bulk state (orange) is extended.

+{\emph{Two-fold topological hierarchy of the surface Hall conductance.}}- The drumhead surface states can contribute to a quantum Hall effect with quantized Hall conductance in the 3D nodal-ring semimetal.
+We stress that this quantum Hall effect is protected by a two-fold hierarchy.
+First, the existence of the drumhead surface states is protected by the momentum-dependent winding number, in contrast with 3D topological insulators and Weyl semimetals in Figs.~\ref{Fig:surface}~(a) and (b).
+Second, the quantum Hall effect of the drumhead surface states is protected by the usual Chern number \cite{Thouless82prl} but uniquely, because the surface quantum Hall effect of the drumhead surface states can only occur in an energy window [Eq.~\eqref{surfacerange} or (\ref{surfacerange-2})] due to the topological confinement imposed by the momentum-dependent winding number, as shown below.

+The two-fold topological hierarchy imparts a unique energy and thickness dependence to the quantum Hall effect of the drumhead surface states, effectively distinguishing them from the bulk states.
+This distinction is of significance for identifying nodal-ring semimetals in quantum transport experiments.